astropy/astropy-APEs/README.rst

 APEs: Astropy Proposals for Enhancement
 ---------------------------------------

-APEs are used to address non-trivial enhancements that require much discussion and thought.
+APEs are documents to address non-trivial enhancements that require discussion and thought beyond a single Pull Request.
 This is intended to mirror the long-standing Python Enhancement  Proposal process, but generally not quite as formally.
 Normally a proposal goes through various phases of consideration.
-Normally discussion is expected to take place using existing mechanisms (astropy-dev, github, hangouts, etc), and eventually a decision is made regarding whether the proposal should be accepted, rejected, or modified.
+Discussion is expected to take place using existing mechanisms (astropy-dev, github, hangouts, etc), and eventually a decision is made regarding whether the proposal should be accepted, rejected, or modified.

 Accepted APEs
 ^^^^^^^^^^^^^